BabylonJS/Documentation/content/features/featuresDeepDive/lights/shadows.md

 ### Point lights

 Point lights use cubemaps rendering so please be cautious when enabling them as this could lead to some performance issues.
-You can also visit the [point light shadow map playground scene]( <Playground id="#XDNVAY#0" title="Point Light Shadow Map Example" description="Simple Example of adding point lights with shadow maps to your scene." image="/img/playgroundsAndNMEs/divingDeeperShadows9.jpg"/>
+You can also check the example: <Playground id="#XDNVAY#0" title="Point Light Shadow Map Example" description="Simple Example of adding point lights with shadow maps to your scene." image="/img/playgroundsAndNMEs/divingDeeperShadows9.jpg"/>

 Furthermore, `BlurExponentialShadowMap` and `CloseBlurExponentialShadowMap` are not supported by point lights (mostly because blurring the six faces of the cubemap would be too expensive).